CrisThatOneCris/dsc-phase-1-project-v2-4/README.md

 - **Release movies in the summer time as well as the end of the year.** The time of the year matters when releasing movies.
 We can see this occur in the months of May, June, July, November, December and February.

 ### Next Steps
+Further analysis can provide additional insights for Microsoft and there new movie production studio.
+Other exploratory routes to take can be the following directions:
+- Explore the ROI based on director for the movie.
+Directors are important to any movie production as they will be the ones to organize and envision movie scenes and guide its production.
+The main goal is to pick the best director.
+- Create a model where you can predict the best years to release movies.
+Evnetually any movie studio will have to create an organized timeline for movie releases especially if sequels are made.
+Predicting a year to release movies can be crucial to obtain the most ROI.